ashton314/slt-git-manual/git_manual_v1.md

 (Ashton's side)

-	$ git pull arthur_some_other_feature
+	ashton:my_site $ git pull arthur_some_other_feature
-	$ git merge arthur_some_other_feature
+	ashton:my_site $ git merge arthur_some_other_feature

 At the end of the day, Arthur and Ashton should commit and push their changes:

-	$ git add -A
+	desktop:my_site $ git add -A
-	$ git commit -m "notes for tomorrow"
-	$ git push
+	desktop:my_site $ git commit -m "notes for tomorrow" desktop:my_site $ git push

 These will push changes to the programmer's personal branches.
 As soon as they are ready to pass off a feature, they should review each other's code, then merge with `master` and push:

-	$ git checkout master
+	desktop:my_site $ git checkout master
-	$ git merge arthur_some_other_feature
+	desktop:my_site $ git merge arthur_some_other_feature
-	$ git push
+	desktop:my_site $ git push

 #### Build scripts and deploying code ####

-Use Filezilla to copy your project from your desktop to the server.
-Alternatively, you can use build scripts to automate this process.
+You can Filezilla to copy your project from your desktop to the server.
+However, it is better if you use some sort of build script to automate this process.
+If you take the time to make a good build script, we will not have to waste time later figuring out how to deploy your code to different servers.
+(In case we need to migrate.)

 A build script can make deploying code to a server very convenient.
-Here's an example build script for the supply tracker/print jobs site, stored in `Makefile`:
+Here's an example build script for the supply tracker/print jobs site, stored in `tracker/Makefile`:

     ## Makefile
     ## Ashton Wiersdorf